azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 ```

 Let's do something more complicated than just resizing; we'll add a transparent & black overlay on top of the wallpaper,
-and write a Goethe quote in the middle of the wallpaper, to make it look cooler.
+and write a Goethe quote in the middle, just to make it look cool.

 ```
   $  convert ~/wallpaper.jpg \